 Study & Preparation + Dependency on the Holy Spirit = The Preacher’s Work!

 Cold Calls (not to be confused with telemarketing) – Although I don’t believe that it is an effective way to teach the law, cold calling is a part of legal education.
 That is, students are called on at random to recite the primary issues, key facts, holding, and reasoning of various cases that were assigned from the reading.
 On the one hand, I hate cold calls!
 I’d prefer to sit quietly and listen to the lecture.
 Yet, I’ve come to appreciate the importance of always being ready to speak and, if necessary, give compelling reasons for my position.
 This requirement (i.e., always being prepared to provide a robust response) is one of the places where theological and legal education go in different directions.
 In many of my bible or theology classes, lazy students would default to the old “this is what it means to me” approach to a text or theological position.
-Although the meaning of a biblical text doesn’t change, many of my colleagues interpreted as if it did.
+Although the meaning of a biblical text doesn’t change, many of my colleagues interpreted it as if it did.
 However, when you are in a room with 100 other people who also know the law, facts of the case, holding, and reasoning, you can’t just wing it.
 You don’t get to say, “this law or holding means this to me.”
 If so, you’d fail the class and eventually flunk out of law school.
 In order to succeed, you quickly learn that you have to be ready at all times to make a compelling argument to those who know just as much, if not more, than you.
 Those experiences have contributed significantly to making me a better preacher, both in the pulpit and in public.
 Of course, the Apostle Peter admonished us to always be prepared to defend the gospel (cf. 1 Peter 3:15).

 What if everyone in the congregation knew as much as you (the preacher) did about your preaching text and the doctrinal points that you present each Sunday?
 You’d make sure you were well prepared each week!

 Appellate Arguments – The first year of law school included a gauntlet of research and writing assignments, which all culminated in oral arguments where you were pitted against your classmates.
 The lead up to the oral arguments included several months of research and writing on a particular issue.
 Eventually, each student was assigned a side (appellant or appellee).
 Far from the traditional debate model, appellate oral arguments are a strange combination of order and chaos.
-The orderly aspects are limited to decorum, order in which each side speaks, the length of time you may present, and the way you must address the court.
+The orderly aspects are limited to decorum, the order in which each side speaks, the length of time you may present, and the way you must address the court.
 However, the presentations can be a chaotic barrage of questions, half-answers, interruptions, and confusion.
 Oral arguments before an appellate court (a three to twelve judge panel) are not like the typical trials that you’ve seen on television or experienced in person.
 Each side is given a specified time to make their respective arguments, with one side (appellant or petitioner) reserving the right to make a rebuttal at the close.
-Although the setting is formal, the shock and awe comes when the judges begin interrupting the advocates by asking questions or challenging their arguments.
+Although the setting is formal, the shock and awe come when the judges begin interrupting the advocates by asking questions or challenging their arguments.
 As soon as the first judge interrupts you, your formal and neat presentation implodes.
 In order to survive this onslaught, you must have (1) researched the material so well that you know it inside and out, and (2) you must be quick on your feet.
 There is no time and even less mercy for an advocate who doesn’t answer the questions.

 Can you imagine your Sunday morning sermon being presented to a panel of experts who interrupt and question you throughout?
 Although this idea once terrified me, I actually think it would be invigorating.
 If pastors had to travel such a gauntlet, even occasionally, how much harder would they have to work?
 As a pastor, I am discouraged to witness how much harder other professionals work, while so many of colleagues in ministry just coast or invest little in the preaching ministry of the church.